BrainGate Data Visualization

 An interactive data visualization for a neuroscience research group.

 Overview: BrainGate, is a technology that allows patients to control computer interfaces with their brains and is developed at Brown University.
-Their goal is to restore the independence of people affected by various neurologic diseases.
-While patients use this technology, the BrainGate researchers collect data on the patients’ cursor movements and clicks.
+I worked with a team of Computer Science students at Brown to design and develop an interactive data visualization tool for the BrainGate researchers.
+BrainGate seeks to restore the independence of people affected by various neurologic diseases.
+While patients use BrainGate technology, researchers collect data on the patients’ cursor movements and clicks.
 In order to improve their technology, the researchers needed an intuitive way to visualize and analyze the data they collect.
-I worked with a team of Computer Science students at Brown University to design and develop an interactive data visualization tool for the BrainGate researchers.
-This project was done as part of a Computer Science class at Brown titled “Creating Modern Web Applications.”
+This project was done as a freelance project as part of a Computer Science class at Brown titled “Creating Modern Web Applications.”

 Tools: Github, Sketch, Principle, Illustrator, Google drive, pens and paper, whiteboards, Sublime

 Original Problem Statement

-Our client, the BrainGate engineering team, needed a way for the BrainGate researchers to better visualize their data.
+Our client, the BrainGate engineering team, needed a way for the BrainGate researchers to visualize their data.

 Understanding the BrainGate Researchers

-Interviews: We interviewed our users to learn about their jobs, the tools they use and their day to day experiences.
-This project is very unique in that we have a very small and specific user group that could quickly give us feedback and who can continue to improve their program as they use it.
+Interviews: We interviewed our users to learn about their jobs, the tools they use and their day-to-day experiences.
+This project is very unique in that we have a very small and specific user group that could quickly give us feedback and who could continue to improve their program as they used it.